nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > In 1896, Susan B. Anthony said bicycling was doing "more to emancipate women than anything else in the world." [^kamiya]

+> "No technology holds as much promise as the humble bicycle—especially when we include its newfangled, electrified cousins—to solve the geometry problem that is getting people short distances around a big city."
+We don't need no flying cars.
+Just give us a place to ride, and watch e-bikes eat everything.[^alter]

 ---
 ## Further Reading